MachineLemonade/docs/docs/overview.md

 ---
-title: "Overview of Astronomer"
+title: "Overview"
-description: "An overview of our offerings."
+description: "An overview of the platform"
 date: 2018-10-12T00:00:00.000Z
 slug: "overview"
 ---

-## Astronomer: Cloud Edition
+## Astronomer Cloud

 Astronomer Cloud is a managed offering of [Apache Airflow](https://airflow.apache.org/) on an Astronomer-hosted cluster for ultimate abstraction from all-things infrastructure.
 It includes: